 Reader Sarah emailed me with the following question: "I've been running for eight months now, and I've completed 5K and 10K races.
-My friends who have been running for longer are trying to convince me to train for a marathon in the fall.
+My friends who have been running for longer are trying to convince me to train for a marathon next fall.
 Not sure if I'm ready to take that leap.
 Should I do a half marathon first, or jump right into the marathon training?"

 Great question, Sarah!
 I hear this a lot from new runners who have friends, family members, or co-workers trying to convince them to train for and run a marathon (26.2 miles) with them.
 While I do believe any healthy person who is willing to commit to the training can complete a marathon, the training is not something to jump right into with no or little running experience.
 If someone is a coach potato, they would definitely want to run for at least six months (a year is better) before starting marathon training.
 But it sounds like you have a good running base and have plenty of time to prepare for a fall marathon, if it's something you feel ready to do right now.
 (Don't let friends pressure you into it!)